biscuit-js/biscuit-store/docs/react/SUBSCRIBE.md

 ## Subscribe decorator
-Subscribe is a decorator that allows you to bind a set of parameters and managers of your biscuit-store to a component.
+Subscribe is a decorator that allows you to bind a set of parameters and dispatchers of your biscuit-store to a component.

 **This function will seem extremely similar to [Connect](https://react-redux.js.org/api/connect) from [react-redux](https://react-redux.js.org/).
 And so it is.**